MXCzkEVM/SupernodeV2-devdocs/docs/Tutorials/run-a-supernode.md

 ---
-title: Run MXC Supernode
+title: Run Moonchain Supernode
 sidebar_position: 5
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will walk you through the process of operating a MXC supernode via [simple-mxc-node](https://github.com/MXCzkEVM/simple-mxc-node).
+This guide will walk you through the process of operating a Moonchain supernode via [simple-mxc-node](https://github.com/MXCzkEVM/simple-mxc-node).
 You will be able to:

-- Run a MXC supernode easily from the command line on Windows, Mac, and Linux.
+- Run a Moonchain supernode easily from the command line on Windows, Mac, and Linux.
-- Run a MXC supernode regularly or as a prover.
+- Run a Moonchain supernode regularly or as a prover.
 - View a [Grafana](https://grafana.com/) dashboard which displays the node's status.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/6QI9YxFskYY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Prerequisites